bgwest/ember-advanced-tutorial/README.md

+# ember-advanced-tutorial

+A fairly lengthy, but good, tutorial that weaves you through the basic to intermediate concepts of ember.
+All along the way, I have found that as we write code we also write a test for it.
+I have liked the strategic approach that it takes.

+**Link to Start of Part 1**:
+<a href="https://guides.emberjs.com/release/tutorial/part-1/orientation/" target="_blank" rel="noopener noreferrer">https://guides.emberjs.com/release/tutorial/part-1/orientation/</a>

+**Recap of Part 1** (_cliff note bullet overview_):
+<a href="https://guides.emberjs.com/release/tutorial/part-1/recap/" target="_blank" rel="noopener noreferrer">https://guides.emberjs.com/release/tutorial/part-1/recap/</a>

+**Link to Start of Part 2**:
+<a href="https://guides.emberjs.com/release/tutorial/part-2/" target="_blank" rel="noopener noreferrer">https://guides.emberjs.com/release/tutorial/part-2/</a>

+**Recap of Part 2**:
+<a href="https://guides.emberjs.com/release/tutorial/part-2/recap/" target="_blank" rel="noopener noreferrer">https://guides.emberjs.com/release/tutorial/part-2/recap/</a>

 # How I generated this repo boilerplate

-Since my process for creating an base level ember app is being parsed from a few different sources, I thought it would be nice to have them in one place incase I need to do this again.
+I wanted to do this tutorial in Typescript so that I could keep those skills fresh and up the challenge a little.
+Since my process for creating a base ember app in Typescript was being parsed from a few different sources, I thought it would be nice that documented.

 I liked that the `init` command let you do your own git repo/process.
-Almost all the docs recommend `ember new`, which adds a `.git` setup for you.
+Many of the tutorials and doc examples recommend `ember new`, which adds a `.git` setup for you.

-### Please note

-Please note that my README here, at least at this time, is intended for helping me remember the ember-cli better.
-What I understand and assert is subject to change as I learn more.
-If anyone is following along, I felt responsible to share that friendly fair warning.

 **Update/Amendment**:
 It looks like you can also run `ember new` with `--skip-git ` or `-sg` for short.

-1. In GitHub, created a new empty repo called "ember-advanced-tutorial" .
+1. In GitHub, I created a new empty repo called: "ember-advanced-tutorial"
-2. Locally, when in dir of choice, ran my global ember command: `ember init`
+(**note:** _if you already haven't, ember must be globally installed with npm first_)
+2. Locally, I cloned that repo, `cd`'d into it, and then ran: `ember init`
-3. Added all generated files to GitHub and pushed it up
+3. Added all generated files to git, then pushed up
 4. created a new branch for typescript/vscode configs
 5. ran ` ember install ember-cli-typescript@latest`
 6. ran `ember g component -gc welcome` (**note:** _I could not get this to command to generate any ts files..._)